 **This legal translations blog article should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.***

 Contact All Language Alliance, Inc. to obtain certified translation of legal documents from Chinese, Swiss German, French, Traditional Chinese, Japanese, Russian, Amharic, Farsi, Mongolian, German, Anuak, Italian, Portuguese, Turkish, and other languages for international litigation and to hire court-certified interpreters for on-site live depositions and for remote depositions via video conferencing in U.S. litigation.
-To discuss your need for legal translation services for multilingual edisovery, and beyond, please fill out the “Translate Legal Documents” form on the right.
+To discuss your need for legal translation services for multilingual edisovery, and beyond, please fill out the “USA Document Translation/ Interpreter” form on the right.

 #alllanguagealliance #litigationtranslation #translationforinternationallitigation #litigationdocumenttranslation #documenttranslation #documenttranslationservices #legaltranslation #legaltranslationservices #certifiedtranslation #certifieddocumenttranslation #multilinguallitigation #ediscoverytranslation #aviationlitigationtranslation